Overview

 Showing Constraints

-To retrieve all constraints created on node properties in the current graph:
+To show constraints created on node properties in the current graph:

 SHOW NODE CONSTRAINT

-To retrieve all constraints created on edge properties in the current graph:
+To show constraints created on edge properties in the current graph:

 SHOW EDGE CONSTRAINT